 Use your own network analysis service

 Route services require the ArcGIS Network Analyst extension.
-If you are unfamiliar with this extension, see the following topics in the ArcMap help:
+If you are unfamiliar with this extension, see the following topics in the ArcGIS Pro help:

-ArcGIS Enterprise portals use the Esri World Geocoding Service hosted in ArcGIS Online by default.
-If your organization has its own locator data to use for finding addresses and place names, or if your portal does not have access to ArcGIS Online, publish a locator (geocode) service and set it as your portal's locator.
+ArcGIS Enterprise portals use the ArcGIS World Geocoding Service hosted in ArcGIS Online by default.
+If your organization has its own locator data to use for finding addresses and place-names, or if your portal does not have access to ArcGIS Online, share a locator as an item to your portal and set it as your portal's locator service.